neo773/react-apple-signin/README.md

 # Intro
-`apple-signin-react` is a fuly type safe library which supports all options on the Apple docs for integrating Sign In With Apple in your React app
+`apple-signin-react` is a fully Typesafe library for integrating Sign In With Apple in your React App.

+The library supports all options on the official Apple Docs.

 ## Install
 ```bash